OpenIndiana/oi-docs/docs/handbook/community/squeak.md

            implementation: None -> cog-spur (system default)
 ```

-The squeak-5 and squeak-5c packages can be installed at the same time, and the system administrator can choose the implementation with the pkg unset-mediator and set-mediator commands.
+The stack-spur and cog-spur packages can be installed at the same time, and the system administrator can choose the implementation with the pkg unset-mediator and set-mediator commands.

-## Modifying the policy.conf file for Squeak-5
+## Modifying the policy.conf file for OpenSmalltalk

-The following notes do not apply to squeak-4, they only apply to OpenSmalltalk.
+The following notes do not apply to classic squeak, they only apply to OpenSmalltalk.

-The OpenSmalltalk VM squeak-5 or squeak-5c will print the following error:
+The OpenSmalltalk VM stack-spur or cog-spur will print the following error:

 ```none
         # pthread_setschedparam failed: Not owner